critterandguitari/Organelle_Manual/manual.md

 The MIDI input and output channels can be set independently, from 1-16, or Omni (all channels).
 Either MIDI input or output can even be disabled.

+	[midisetuphighlighted.png goes here]
+	[midi setup1.png goes here]

 When using a MIDI controller, it may be desirable to specify the device number.
 This can be set in the `MIDI Setup` menu as well.

+	[midi setup2.png goes here]

+To see all availble MIDI related options on Organelle, scroll up to  the system menu and browse the submenus for your desired function.

 TO ADD: